Roti (1 Medium (7 Inches)) and English Okra (100 G)

 Mindful Eating

-Eat slowly and chew thoroughly to aid digestion and give your body time to process the carbohydrates.
+Eat slowly and mindfully to give your body time to process the food, which can prevent overeating and aid in better glucose control.

 Find Glucose response for your favourite foods